susoab/jesus/README.md

  - Before you point your fingers, make sure your hands are clean.
  - If you don’t input to something you don’t deserve to win, anymore.
  - Two wrongs don’t make a right.
 I wanna say someone about it.
- - Fortune favors the bold. cuz we have to do like a try anyway. go geek.
+ - Fortune favors the bold. cuz we have to do like a try anyway.
+Go geek.
  - You can’t make an feature without breaking a few your mind.
  - Actions speak louder than words.
  - Easy get something, easy lost anytime.
- - Badass things are in the eye of the beholder.]
+ - Badass things are in the eye of the beholder.
  - Everyone can’t judge a face to face.
  - Dressing is a way of life.
  - In my knowledge a friend to all is a friend to none hah.